BuildOnViction/docs/docs/masternode/tomox-sdk.md

 To enable trading for your DEX, you need to register your DEX on TomoRelayer by depositing 25K TOMO.

 ## Quick start
-Simply run this command on a empty server:
+Simply run this command on a empty server Ubuntu 16+:
 ```
 bash <(curl -sSL https://tomochain.com/get-tomox.sh)
 ```